 2.7 Recruitment information relating to the appointment will be retained on file for 6 months from date of appointment and will then be destroyed.

-3.1 The Commission is committed to ensuring that advertisements are placed so that they reach a diverse range of potential candidates.
+3.1 We are committed to ensuring that advertisements are placed so that they reach a diverse range of potential candidates.
 All permanent and fixed term posts will be advertised internally.

 3.4 Campaigns may be run to recruit to a pool of staff for some posts where this provides the most cost effective solution.